How to Get Admission in Nigeria without JAMB.

 The good thing about NOUN is that once you meet up with their admission requirements, your admission is 100% sure and you don’t need sit for JAMB.
 You can also be studying and working at the same time and their students now go for NYSC.

-NOTICE: Application for admission into NOUN is currently ongoing and will close on February 21, 2019.
+NOTICE: Application for admission into NOUN is currently ongoing and will close on February 21, 2020.
 Visit NOUN Portal to Register.
+We compiled the List of courses offered in NOUN.
+You can check them out.

 NOUN Admission Process